 And let’s be clear: There are differences between “sport watches” and “smartwatches.”

-Of course, there are efforts out there to balance the two approaches, with smartwatches adding more activity functions, and GPS fitness watches adding more smartwatch opportunities (in spring 2021, Garmin, for example, announced that its flagship running watch line, the Forerunner 900 series, was releasing an LTE model for the 945, but then in summer 2022 when the 955 came out, there was no LTE functionality on it).
+Of course, there have been efforts to balance the two approaches, with smartwatches adding more activity functions, and GPS fitness watches adding more smartwatch opportunities (in spring 2021, Garmin, for example, announced that its flagship running watch line, the Forerunner 900 series, was releasing an LTE model for the 945, but then in summer 2022 when the 955 came out, there was no LTE functionality on it).
 Despite that, Garmin does a better job than the other major sport watch brands (Coros, Suunto and Polar) at bringing smartwatch functionalities into the more sports-centric lines.

-This just puts into perspective the myriad of choices that are out there.
-Whether you are an elite athlete, avid hiker, marathon runner, kayaker or aiming to go from couch to 5k this year, the right GPS fitness watch can be helpful for tracking movement, logging workouts, providing direction, playing music or more.
+Yet this just puts into perspective the myriad of choices that are out there.
+Whether you are an elite athlete, avid hiker, marathon runner, kayaker or aiming to go from couch to 5k this year, the right GPS fitness watch can be helpful for tracking movement and health metrics, logging workouts, providing coaching and training loads, playing music or more.

 So how do you go about selecting the best sport watch for your activities from the many available?
 A couple of us at ActionHub have recently purchased new watches, so we’ve been spending months weighing what we like and don’t like (or don’t need).
 We’re not going to recommend what to buy, because everyone’s tastes and needs are so different and nuanced, but hopefully we can get your mind churning to think about the kinds of things that are best for you.

 For many people, the biggest limiting factor in choosing the perfect sport watch is going to be budget.
-Some basic watches start as low as $50, and the high end ones can easily climb to more than $800, with a bevy features and benefits.
+Some basic watches start as low as $50, and the high end ones can easily climb to around $1,000, with a bevy features and benefits.

 The next thing to consider is combability or if it will work with your phone.
 For an obvious example, the Apple Watch and the Samsung Galaxy Watch have limited-to-no capabilities when not used with their respective phones.